Are engineers geniuses? Most aren’t! But like every other profession, there are poor, average, and genius-level engineers.

 Google defines a genius as,

 “Exceptional intellectual or creative power or other natural ability.”

-Now, how does this definition translate in engineering?
+Now, how does this definition translate to engineering?
 The below-bulleted list is my stab at the question.

 - Designing something novel no one has seen before

-- Coming up with a new concept that’ll transform an entire industry
+- Coming up with a new concept, which will transform an entire industry

 - Troubleshooting and solving complex problems on the spot single-handedly

-- Galvanizing other engineers to tackle large projects
+- Galvanizing other engineers to tackle large complex projects

 The select few engineers who lead the pack